Corpus Analytics

 | 2026 (partial) | 27 | 14 | 51.9% |

-Coverage concentrates on 2025--2026 because those years have the most public exploit writeups.
-The 2022--2024 jump reflects backfilling CVEs with published exploit research (CLFS ransomware chain, Project Zero registry audit, DEVCORE kernel streaming work).
+Coverage concentrates on 2025-2026 because those years have the most public exploit writeups.
+The 2022-2024 jump reflects backfilling CVEs with published research: the CLFS ransomware exploitation chain, Project Zero's registry race audit, DEVCORE's kernel streaming work.
 Most pre-2022 entries are BYOVD drivers where the vulnerability existed years before formal CVE assignment.

 Vulnerability Class Breakdown

-Buffer overflows are most common, followed closely by use-after-free, which dominates the exploited-in-the-wild cases.
-BYOVD drivers account for most "Arbitrary R/W" entries -- intentional design choices rather than bugs.
+Buffer overflows are the most common class, followed closely by use-after-free, which dominates the exploited-in-the-wild cases.
+The "Arbitrary R/W" category is dominated by BYOVD drivers that provide kernel read/write as an intentional design feature rather than a bug.

 "EoP (generic)" covers cases where the advisory doesn't specify a memory corruption class.
 "Process Kill" is the EDR-bypass primitive found in BYOVD anti-cheat and security product drivers.